How margin loans work

 I bought some Apple stocks last month right after their dividend announcement.
 Here’s what happened.

 First, I ordered some Apple stocks.
 This is the same as buying stocks in a regular trading account.

 Next, I made sure my order went through.
 It did.
 My broker confirmed I bought 3 Apple shares on March 20th for $595.08 each.

 So let’s take a look at my account today.
 The information shown about my Apple stocks are the same as if I bought them in a regular cash account except for one difference; In a margin account, I have something called “Loan Value” which in this case means I can borrow up to 70% of the market value of my Apple shares if I choose to.

-In a future post, I’ll write about interest rates when borrowing from margin accounts and how to use margin money to pay off student loans, credit card debts, or anything else.
+You can also margin debt to pay off student loans, credit card debts, or anything else.